Human-Computer Interaction 3e Dix, Finlay, Abowd, Beale

-When Alan arrives he sits down, and start up his email.
+When Alan arrives he sits down, and opens his email.
 One of the messages is from Hermes including a bitmap image of the message left on the door.
 This reminds him that the door is still saying he is stuck in traffic, so he goes to the Hermes web site, logs in, changes the door display and also checks the other messages that have been left that morning.

 Later on Alan leaves his office, but as he shuts the door, he decides he ought to leave a message to say he is around.
-He logs into the door display and draw a message, as he logs out the message stays on his door for visitors to see later.
+He logs into the door display and draws a message, as he logs out the message stays on his door for visitors to see later.

 Hermes raises a number of design issues: